 Chag HaMatzot [the Feast of Unleavened Bread] contains several traditions.

-Although cleaning the home of leaven usually occurs in the weeks (or even months!) ahead of the moed, there is a final search for leaven that is performed the day of Pesach.
-Often times this search is performed with a feather to gently scoop any fragments of leavened material into a container.
-Afterwards the container and all of its leavened objects are burned (usually with a candle) to destroy them.
-Just in case leaven is left undiscovered somewhere in a person's home, a traditional prayer is recited "nullifying" the leaven and rendering it "ownerless".
+Although cleaning the home of leaven usually occurs in the weeks (or even months!) ahead of the moed, a final search for leaven is performed on the day of Pesach.
+Often this search is completed with a feather to gently scoop any fragments of leavened material into a container.
+Afterward, the container and its leavened objects are burned (usually with a candle) to destroy them.
+Finally, just in case leaven is left undiscovered somewhere in a person's home, a traditional prayer is recited, "nullifying" the leaven and rendering it "ownerless".

 Eighteen Minutes